Chapter 10:

 They ran toward the clearing, the official route finally in sight.

-“You can’t go back,” the figure said, voice cold and cutting.
+“You can’t go back,” he said, cold and cutting.

 “You failed.”